uehaj/staticalizer/README.md

     staticalizer.transform.WithTypeLogging

-You can use this annotation directly instead of use STATICALIZER_HOME/bin/staticalizer script.
+You can use this annotation directly instead of using STATICALIZER_HOME/bin/staticalizer script.
 You can specify this annotations to method:

     import org.jggug.kobo.staticalizer.transform.WithTypeLogging